dsp2003/clef/README.md

 Help wanted
 -----------

-As a beginner in Starbound modding, I have little to no knowledge in LUA, so this prevents me from re-implementing lots of things.
+As a beginner in Starbound modding, I have little to no knowledge in Lua, so this prevents me from re-implementing lots of things.
 I would really appreciate your help.
 If you've noticed another feature, object or armor that was removed by Chucklefish and want it back, please tell me immediately!

 Known bugs